Mycorrhiza: Ectomycorrhiza

+Ectomycorrhizae are distinct in that they do not penetrate into plant cells, but instead form a structure called a Hartig net that penetrates between cells.
+Ectomycorrhizas consist of a hyphal sheath, or mantle, covering the root tip and the Hartig net of hyphae surrounding the plant cells within the root cortex.
+In some cases the hyphae may also penetrate the plant cells, in which case the mycorrhiza is called an endomycorrhiza.
+Outside the root, ectomycorrhizal extramatrical mycelium forms an extensive network within the soil and leaf litter.
+Other forms of mycorrhizae, including arbuscular, ericoid, arbutoid, monotropoid, and orchid mycorrhizas, are considered endomycorrhizae.

 Ectomycorrhizas, or EcM, are symbiotic associations between the roots of around 10% of plant families, mostly woody plants including the birch, dipterocarp, eucalyptus, oak, pine, and rose families, orchids, and fungi belonging to the Basidiomycota, Ascomycota, and Zygomycota.
+Ectomycorrhizae associate with relatively few plant species, only about 2% of plant species on Earth, but the species they associate with are mostly trees and woody plants that are highly dominant in their ecosystems, meaning plants in ectomycorrhizal relationships make up a large proportion of plant biomass.
 Some EcM fungi, such as many Leccinum and Suillus, are symbiotic with only one particular genus of plant, while other fungi, such as the Amanita, are generalists that form mycorrhizas with many different plants.
 An individual tree may have 15 or more different fungal EcM partners at one time.
+While the diversity of plants involved in EcM is low, the diversity of fungi involved in EcM is high.
 Thousands of ectomycorrhizal fungal species exist, hosted in over 200 genera.
 A recent study has conservatively estimated global ectomycorrhizal fungal species richness at approximately 7750 species, although, on the basis of estimates of knowns and unknowns in macromycete diversity, a final estimate of ECM species richness would probably be between 20,000 and 25,000.
+Ectomycorrhizal fungi evolved independently from saprotrophic ancestors many times in the group's history.